-- Complete a Medical Benefit Claim Form. - Submit the completed form to your network and/or claim administrator, along with all original itemized receipts from your physician or other health care provider.
+- Complete a Medical Benefit Claim Form. - Submit the completed form to your network/claims administrator, along with all original itemized receipts from your physician or other health care provider.
 A cancelled check or credit card receipt is not acceptable.

-Each bill or receipt submitted to your network and/or claim administrator must include the following:
+Each bill or receipt submitted to your network/claims administrator must include the following: